jamaljml18/ta-vr_adaptive_ui_toolkit-vr_test/README.md

 # VR Adaptive UI Toolkit

-**VR Adaptive UI Toolkit** is a robust user interface solution for Unity VR that enables flexible UI interactions on 3D meshes (such as curved screens) using a **Physical Proxy Mapping** technique and **Render Textures**.
+**VR Adaptive UI Toolkit** is a comprehensive solution for Unity VR designed to bridge the gap between immersive 3D visuals and reliable user interaction.
+It enables developers to project dynamic UI onto complex 3D surfaces—such as curved screens—while maintaining precise input detection through a physics-based proxy system.
+Beyond interaction, the toolkit enhances user experience with intelligent positioning features, including smooth camera-follow behaviors and instant auto-focus capabilities, ensuring interfaces remain accessible and comfortable in a spatial environment.

-This toolkit solves the complexity of interacting with curved Canvases in VR by decoupling the visual layer from the physical interaction layer, ensuring reliability across different resolutions.

 ## 🌟 Key Features